manonthegithub/GSoC-2020/dbpedia/Proposal.md

 Did not participate in GSoC before.

 ### Have you applied or do you plan to apply for any other 2020 Summer of Code projects?
-To increase the probability of being accepted I am applying to 3 projects.
+To increase the probability of being accepted I am applying for 3 projects.

 ### Why GSoC?
 Great opportunity to learn more, get new aquaintances with great programmers, potentially find a job, contribute to opensource and to earn some money.